Head-to-Head Cycle Resolutions

 • If a candidate defeats another candidate directly, this is considered a direct beat path.
 The path strength is the number of votes received by the winner in that head-to-head matchup.

-• If a candidate loses to another candidate, but can still reach that candidate through a cycle, this is considered an indirect beat path.
-The path strength is determined by the weakest link in that path.
+• If a candidate can reach another candidate through a chain of victories, that chain creates an indirect path.
+The strength of the indirect path is determined by its weakest link.

-• If a candidate loses to another candidate and has no indirect beat path, then the path strength is 0.
+• If a candidate loses to another candidate, and cannot reach that candidate through a chain of victories, then the path strength is 0.

 A candidate may lose directly to another candidate, but still have a stronger path through an indirect route.
 A ranking based on strongest path strengths can then be used to determine the winner.

 We will describe this using the same Rail Corridor Commissioner example.
-First, list the direct head-to-head victories and calculate strongest path strength:
+First, list the head-to-head victories and calculate direct path strength:

-Note that while "Arnold defeats Bellingham" in a direct head-to-head matchup, "Bellingham defeats Arnold" based on strongest path strength.
-Based on strongest path strength, Cole defeats Arnold, while Bellingham defeats both Cole and Arnold.
-Under the Schulze method, Bellingham is the winner.
+Note that while "Arnold defeats Bellingham" in a direct head-to-head matchup, "Bellingham defeats Arnold" based on strongest beat path strength.
+The resulting Schulze ordering is Bellingham > Cole > Arnold.
+So under the Schulze method, Bellingham is the winner.

 A Larger Example

-While Condorcet-style methods produce the same winner when a Condorcet winner exists, they do not always produce the same winner when one does not.
+While all cycle resolution methods produce the exact same winner when an undefeated head-to-head candidate exists, they do not always produce the same winner when one does not.
 The next example is intentionally unusual and is designed to demonstrate how different methods can diverge.
 For this example, instead of candidate names we will use letters:

 Vote A button